mhykol2k/advanced-databases-group/README.md

             $DEPTNO=$_POST['DEPTNO'];
 ?>
 ```
+This code essentially just checks if the php form has been submitted, if it has it populates the variables associated with each field on the database's EMP table and posts it the the database.
+All form validation is handled by the php page previously on submit meaning no false/invalid data can be added.

 <!-- back to top -->
 <p align="right">(<a href="#top">back to top</a>)</p>

 This is how we take the user inputs from the form, and use them to populate the new record of the database.
-The user entered data is stored and manipulated so that it can be displayed on the PHP frontend whenc called.
+The user entered data is stored and manipulated so that it can be displayed on the PHP frontend when called.

 ```php
 <?php